Skip to contents

 • Fast deployment of single-cell data into SCExplorer, a shiny app that provides an interactive visualization interface.

-The functions in the scop package are all developed around the Seurat object and are compatible with other Seurat functions.
+The functions in scop are all developed around the Seurat object and are compatible with other Seurat functions.

 Credits